SulthanAbiyyu/dflogger/README.md

 # dflogger

-When you feel like any existing experiment tracker tools are overpowered, then dflogger is what you're looking for
+When you feel like any existing machine learning experiment tracker tools are overpowered, then dflogger is what you're looking for

 ## Installation